 Some agencies also like to invite the candidates who passed their oral boards to a final interview, often with one of the highest-ranking officers or administrators.
 At this point, the goal is often just to get a better feel for your overall demeanor.
 (Will you fit in well with the rest of the department's police force?)

 14. Complete Your Police Academy Training

 There are many different types of police academies.
-About one-third of all police academies in the U.S. are operated by two-year colleges.
-Another 20 percent are run by city police agencies.4 The rest are operated by state police and highway patrol agencies, county police departments, sheriffs' offices, four-year colleges and universities, technical schools, multi-agency partnerships, state law-enforcement commissions, or other similar organizations.
+According to a July 2016 bulletin from the U.S. Department of Justice, about one-third of all police academies in the U.S. are operated by two-year colleges.
+Another 20 percent are run by city police agencies.
+The rest are operated by state police and highway patrol agencies, county police departments, sheriffs' offices, four-year colleges and universities, technical schools, multi-agency partnerships, state law-enforcement commissions, or other similar organizations.

 Police academy training tends to take between three and six months.
-On average, it lasts about 21 weeks.4 The actual training methods vary from academy to academy.
+The July 2016 justice department bulletin says that on average, training lasts about 21 weeks.
+The actual training methods vary from academy to academy.
 Some academies use an intense military-style training model that's physically and psychologically demanding.
 Other academies use a more relaxed training model in which the instructors are more caring and supportive and the focus is kept on academics and physical development.
 Still others use a balanced approach that draws from both models.

 Every police academy has its own curriculum, so police cadets from different agencies don't always learn about all of the same things.
 However, areas of training that are commonly covered at various academies include:

 - Traffic laws

 - Criminal statutes

 - Investigative procedures

 - Defensive tactics